conan-io/docs/integrations/clion.rst

 .. code-block:: bash

-   $ conan export-pkg . mylibrary/1.0@myuser/channel --build-folder cmake-build-debug
+   $ conan export-pkg . mylibrary/1.0@myuser/channel --build-folder cmake-build-debug -pr=myprofile

 7. Now you can upload it to a conan server if needed: